Sherlockboy/LaravelStore/README.md

 ### admin:create

 Creates user with type = `admin`.
-This is the only way to create admin user right now (without direct onteraction with database).
+This is the only way to create admin user right now (without direct interaction with database).
 Creation requires username, email, password and password confirmation.

 ### demo:install

+## <span style="color: red"> Warning! </span> ##
+This command will delete ALL previously created entities - users, categories, products, carts, orders, wishlists.
+Do not execute it unless you don't need such data.

 Deploys sample data:
  - Two categories
  - Three products
  - Two users - one admin and one user
  - One address for each user

-## Warning! ##
-This command will delete ALL previously created entities - users, categories, products, carts, orders, wishlists.
-Do not execute it unless you don't need such data.

 ##### Demo admin user: